Increase in residents’ understanding of Environment Canterbury’s role.

 What's being done?

-The results helped us form an action plan, which included developing a community engagement plan and a targeted communications workplan for 2018/2019 which specifically aims to improve understanding of freshwater management – one of our two strategic priorities (the other is enhancing biodiversity).
+The results helped us form an action plan, which included developing a community engagement plan and a targeted communications work plan which specifically aims to improve understanding of freshwater management – one of our two strategic priorities (the other is enhancing biodiversity).